 - Manual testing

-- Writing/expanding tests (typically double the time for the coding)
+- Writing/expanding tests and fixture data (typically double the time for the coding)

 - Creating any applicable documentation

 - Code review (which may involve setup, onboarding, and manual testing again)

 - Delivering to the client: provide Continuous Delivery (CD) to automate releases.

 - Addressing post-delivery feedback from the client and fixing bugs

 - Upstream contributions (typically this takes a lot of time)

 - CEO/CTO management time related to that client